juji-io/datalevin/doc/server.md

 and accepts network connection on port 8898 (default).

 * Use option `-p` to specify an alternative port number that the server listens to.
-User should make proper firewall settings to allow needed access to the port.
+Proper firewall settings is needed to allow remote access to the port.
 * `-r` option can be used to specify a root directory path on the server, where all data reside under.
-The default path is `/var/lib/datalevin`.
-User should make sure proper file permissions are set on the system.
+The default path is `/var/lib/datalevin` on Posix systems, `C:\ProgramData\Datalevin` on Windows.
+User should make sure read/write file permissions are set on the directory path for the user running the server.
 * `-v` option enables verbose server debug logs.
 Datalevin server writes logs to stdout.

-The user is recommended to run the server process as a daemon or service using the preferred operation system tools, e.g. systemd on Linux, Launch Daemon on MacOS, or sc.exe on Windows.
-Packagers are welcomed to package Datalevin server on the preferred platforms.

 There is a default builtin user `datalevin` with a default password `datalevin`.
 This is a system account that can do everything on the server.
 It